redmod-team/profit/README.md

-This is a collection of tools for studying parametric dependencies of black-box simulation codes or experiments and construction of reduced order models over input parameter space.
+This is a collection of tools for studying parametric dependencies of black-box simulation codes or experiments and construction of reduced order response models over input parameter space.
 The scripts are designed such that no changes in simulation code or backends are necessary, and to minimize interfacing effort by the user.